Are There Catacombs in Barcelona? (Get the Facts)

 Of course, these do often include visits to sites with Roman gravestones, which are incredibly interesting, but it definitely isn’t a catacomb experience as you might expect from other cities.

 Barcelona’s history is deeply intertwined with its Roman past, but it’s expressed differently than the subterranean burial sites found in some other European cities.
-Instead, the city offers a variety of above-ground historical sites that provide a window into ancient Roman life.
+Instead, Barcelona’s Roman ruins consist of a variety of above-ground historical sites that provide a window into ancient Roman life.

 These include the Roman Necropolis in Plaça de la Vila de Madrid and the extensive collections of the Museu d’Història de Barcelona (MUHBA) and the Museu d’Arqueologia de Catalunya (MAC).
 Here, you’ll find Roman gravestones and ruins that tell the stories of the city’s ancestors in their original, often open-air, contexts.